nwimmer123/project_vagabond/README.md

 This was our first project together.

-We pair programmed and utilized agaile development for the first few days of the project.
-We continued to use this approach throughout the week but worked more independently on later iterations.
-This was a good method, because we doubled up on the hardest elements of the project, but when the site reached a basic functionality, we spread out the work more which increased our efficiency.
+We pair programmed and utilized agile development for the first few days of the project.
+We continued to use this method throughout the week but worked more independently on later iterations.
+This was a good approach, because we doubled up on the hardest elements of the project, but when the site reached a basic functionality, we spread out the work more which increased our efficiency.
 This maximized productivity and maintained high code standards.

 We spent a lot of time the first day discussing git, so we would not have problems down the road.
 This proved to be a good use of time, as we ran into very few merge conflicts.
 We also conducted stand-ups every couple hours to check in.